 \subsection{Computing Historical Gradients for Adapter Input}

 As noted earlier, using a single sample to calculate gradients often results in high variance.
 To mitigate this, we employ a batch-based approach.
-Specifically, given a batch size $b$ a prediction horizon of $k$ steps, at time $t$, we compute the average loss using the data from time stamps $t-k-b$ to $t-k$.
+Specifically, given a batch size $b$ a prediction horizon of $k$ steps, at time $t$, we compute the average loss using the predictions and truth values from time stamps $t-k-b$ to $t-k$.
 The gradients derived from this averaged loss are then used as the historical gradient input to the adapter.
-This batch-based calculation significantly reduces gradient variance compared to single-sample estimation.
+This batch-based calculation can reduce gradient variance compared to the single-sample estimation.